billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

          Return entries in the backwards direction.
 Also known as the "reverse" or "descending" direction

-   Conformance
+   Conformance:
       The "direction" query parameter MUST be supported for all lists and leaf-lists.

 ###  The "offset" Query Parameter

-   Description
+   Description:
       The "offset" query parameter indicates the number of entries in the working result-set (i.e., after the "direction" parameter has been applied) that should be skipped over when preparing the response.

-   Default Value
+   Default Value:
       If this query parameter is unspecified, then no entries in the result-set are skipped, the same as when the offset value '0' is specified.

-   Allowed Values
+   Allowed Values:
       The allowed values are unsigned integers.
 It is an error for the offset value to exceed the number of entries in the working result-set, and the "offset-out-of-range" identity SHOULD be produced in the error-app-tag in the error output when this occurs.

-   Conformance
+   Conformance:
       The "offset" query parameter MUST be supported for all lists and leaf-lists and MUST not be used together with "cusor" query parameter.

 ###  The "cursor" Query Parameter

-   Description
+   Description:
       The "cursor" query parameter indicates where to start the working result-set (i.e., after the "direction" parameter has been applied), the elements before the cursor are skipped over when